Aldeia Itaóca

-Aldeia Itaóca is a Guarani/Guarani Mbya/Guarani Ñandeva indigenous village located within the municipality of Mongaguá in the state of São Paulo, Brazil.
+Aldeia Itaóca is a Guarani/Guarani Mbya/Guarani Ñandeva Indigenous village located within the municipality of Mongaguá in the state of São Paulo, Brazil.
 The primary languages spoken are Guarani and Tupi-Guarani.

 History

-Aldeia Itaóca was founded in 1970 by the Fundação Nacional do Índio (FUNAI) in an effort to halt the socio-cultural disintegration that was taking place among the Guarani-Tupi-Guarani in Brazil.
+Aldeia Itaóca was established in 1970 by the Fundação Nacional do Índio (FUNAI) to address socio-cultural disintegration among the Guarani-Tupi-Guarani in Brazil.

-Aldeia Itaóca is approximately three miles from the southern coast of the state of São Paulo and connected with the neighboring Guarani village of Aldeia Aguapeu (also part of Mongaguá) via the Aguapeu River.
-The two indigenous villages in Mongaguá: Itaóca and Aguapeú, located in an Atlantic Forest environmental reserve.
-The indigenous community of Aguapeú conceived the project "Jaguatareí Nhemboé" Caminhando e Aprendendo ", which aims at recognizing and valuing the Guarani identity and the environment of this indigenous people: the Atlantic Forest biome.
-Aldeia Itaóca is also just seven miles from another Guarani settlement called Aldeia Rio Branco located within the municipality of Itanhaém.
+Aldeia Itaóca is approximately three miles from the southern coast of São Paulo state.
+It is connected to the neighboring Guarani village of Aldeia Aguapeu (also part of Mongaguá) by the Aguapeu River.
+Both Itaóca and Aguapeú, located within an Atlantic Forest environmental reserve in Mongaguá, are indigenous villages.
+The indigenous community of Aguapeú developed the project "Jaguatareí Nhemboé" ("Caminhando e Aprendendo" – "Walking and Learning"), which aims to recognize and value Guarani identity and their Atlantic Forest biome environment.
+Aldeia Itaóca is also just seven miles from another Guarani settlement called Aldeia Rio Branco, located within the municipality of Itanhaém.

-Mongaguá's history goes back to the time of Brazil's colonization, when the city belonged for many years to the municipality of São Vicente - the first village founded in Brazil, by the Portuguese navigator Martim Afonso de Sousa (1500-1564).
+Mongaguá's history dates back to Brazil's colonization when the city belonged for many years to the municipality of São Vicente, the first village founded in Brazil by the Portuguese navigator Martim Afonso de Sousa (1500–1564).
 In 1624, Mongaguá became part of the Itanhaém township.

 Demographics

-In June 2016, Aldeia Itaoca had 127 inhabitants, of whom 78 were Guarani and 49 were Tupi-Guarani.
-However in 2020 there was just 90 total registered dwellers.
+As of June 2016, Aldeia Itaóca had 127 inhabitants, comprising 78 Guarani and 49 Tupi-Guarani individuals.
+By 2020, the total registered population had decreased to 90 individuals.

 Flora and Fauna

-As Aldeia Itaóca is an ecologically protected area, literally located within the Serra do Mar national park of the Mata Atlantica (Atlantic Forest), it is rich in flora and fauna containing many endemic species.
-Tree species in the area include Cariniana legalis, Brejaúva Palms, etc, while animal species in Aldeia Itaóca's 2 square kilometer region include; the Yellow-legged thrush (Turdus flavipes) and Smooth-horned Frog Proceratophrys Miranda-Ribeiro).
+Aldeia Itaóca is situated within the Serra do Mar National Park, part of the Atlantic Forest (Mata Atlântica), and is an ecologically protected area.
+It is rich in flora and fauna, including many endemic species.
+Tree species found in the area include Cariniana legalis and Brejaúva palms.
+Animal species documented within Aldeia Itaóca's 2 square kilometer region include the Yellow-legged thrush (Turdus flavipes) and the Smooth-horned frog (Proceratophrys Miranda-Ribeiro).